thumbliner/thumbliner/small-talk.md

 Oh…!<br>

-So who are you?
+So, who are you, really?
 I am john doe.

 Flaws?
 Standard.

-So then you too must be outraged by `insert headline`?
+So, then, you too must be outraged by `insert headline`?
 No, not outraged.
 Aware.<br>

-But you should be, if you are a real `insert label`.
+But, you should be, if you are a real `insert label`.
 Woah—you really made me think this through.<br>

-Don’t you know what happened in `insert millennia` B.C.?
+Don’t you know, what happened in `insert millennia` B.C.?
-I probably don’t.
-Should I?<br>
+I, probably, don’t.
+Should, I?<br>

 Do you even care?
 I do.
 Look at me.
 Listen to me.<br>